wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 degree of contention is not high.
 To this end, zSim uses `FilterCache` to optimize out locking and unlocking on L1 caches by exploiting the atomicity of 64 bit aligned memory operations as well as the locality of access, as we will see below.

-`class FilterCache` is implemented in file filter\_cache.h/cpp as a subclass of `class Cache`, inheriting the implementation of `access()` and `invalidate()` without overriding them. `class FilterCache` does not implement any new semantics for existing cache access methods, but instead, acts as a traffic filter to the underlying L1 internal states.
+`class FilterCache` is implemented in file filter\_cache.h as a subclass of `class Cache`, inheriting the implementation of `access()` and `invalidate()` without overriding them. `class FilterCache` does not implement any new semantics for existing cache access methods, but instead, acts as a traffic filter to the underlying L1 internal states.
 Recall that in order to access the tag array and state array within a cache object (there is no sharers list array in L1 cache), both